Otoru/Genesis/docs/content/docs/Quickstart/_index.md

 asyncio.run(main())
 ```

-So what does this code do?
+**What does this code do?**

-- We create an async function with `uptime` name.
+- We create an `async` function named `uptime`.
-- In it, we use the `Inbound` class as an asynchronous context manager to connect to the freeswitch.
+- Inside it, we use the `Inbound` class as an asynchronous context manager to connect to FreeSWITCH.
-- The connection is made at address `127.0.0.1` on port `8021` and authentication is done with the `ClueCon` password.
+- The connection is established to `127.0.0.1` on port `8021` with the password `ClueCon`.
 - With the connection established, we send the `uptime` command to the server.
-- In the main function, we call this function to display the command return on the screen.
+- In the `main` function, we call `uptime` and print the response.

-## Incoming Event handler
+## Consumer Mode

-An event handler app made with Genesis looks like this:
+An event handler application with Genesis looks like this:

 ```python
 import asyncio